A LETTER FROM OUR EXECUTIVE DIRECTOR

 And thanks to the long standing support of First Lutheran Church, foundations, and to our generous donors such as you, we’ve helped tens of thousands of DC residents, regardless of their faith, to reach their full-potential.

-Community Family Life Services is a small organization, with a big goal - to end homeless in Washington, D.C.
+Community Family Life Services is a small organization, with a big goal - to end homelessness in Washington, D.C.

 We know how to do it.
 It requires providing housing along with a blanket of support services such as employment training, childcare, transportation, mentorship, and substance abuse counseling.